chiaratardioli/aws-restart-journey/Labs/Networking Services/Lab02-Troubleshooting_VPC.md

 AWS services:
 - EC2 instances
 - Amazon Simple Storage Service (Amazon S3) bucket
--
-- creating an Amazon Simple Storage Service (Amazon S3) bucket to hold VPC Flow Log data
-- creating a flow log to capture all IP traffic passing through network interfaces in the VPC
-- troubleshooting the VPC configuration issues to allow access to the resources
-- downloading and analyzing the flow log data

 ## Task 1: Connecting to the CLI Host instance